The Minimum Legal Age to Work in Hawaii

-Age and Other Requirements for Teens Working in Hawaii
+Age Requirements for Working in Hawaii

 The minimum age one can work in Hawaii is 14.
 That's the same age that federal child labor laws generally set as the minimum working age.
 Sometimes state child labor laws conflict with the federal law's minimum age to work but not in this case.
 If there were a conflict, the more stringent law would be enforced.

 In certain circumstances, children younger than 14 are allowed to work.
 Hawaii allows minors under age 14 to work as models, dancers, singers, musicians, entertainers or as performers in motion pictures, on television or radio or in theaters under conditions determined by the Director of the Department of Labor and Industrial Relations.